 The Pomona Transit Center, a facility providing both train and bus services, is located at the corner of Garey Avenue, between Commercial Street and the railroad tracks.
-The existing transit center has two distinct landmarks, the historic Pomona train station and the pedestrian bridge that services the station and connects to the Central Business District.
+The existing transit center has two distinct landmarks, the historic Pomona train station and the pedestrian bridge that services the station and connects to Downtown Pomona.
 In the immediate vicinity of the transit center, there are several sites potentially well-suited for future mixed-use development.